docs

 What is the biggest operational difference between a 10-practice and a 30-practice billing company?

 The functional team model.
-At 10 practices, a biller owning three or four clients A to Z works.
-At 30, that model runs out of scale.
-Billing companies shift to functional specialists: submitters for all clients' charge entry, posters for all clients' ERA, denial leads for the full queue.
-That shift requires software presenting cross-practice queues by function.
-Without it, the billing company chooses between scale and specialization.
+At 10 practices, a biller owning three or four clients end to end works.
+At 30 it runs out of scale, and billing companies shift to functional specialists: submitters for all clients' charge entry, posters for all clients' ERA, denial leads for the full queue.
+That shift requires software that presents cross-practice queues by function.
+Without it, the billing company has to choose between scale and specialization.

-At what provider count does per-provider pricing become a serious problem?
+How does per-provider pricing affect growth, and when does it become a serious problem?

 What automation is actually reliable at this scale?

-ERA auto-posting for clean remittances — 85 to 95 percent touchless processing is achievable with well-configured tolerance thresholds.
-Batch eligibility verification via 270/271, queued nightly, is reliable and high-ROI.
-Denial routing by CARC code to specific queues works when rules are explicit.
-AI outcome prediction requires direct verification; ask vendors for accuracy metrics before building workflows around those outputs.
+ERA auto-posting on clean remittances reaches 85 to 95 percent touchless processing with well-configured tolerance thresholds.
+Batch eligibility via 270/271, queued nightly, is reliable and high-ROI.
+Denial routing by CARC code to specific queues works when the rules are explicit.
+AI outcome prediction needs direct verification; ask vendors for accuracy metrics before building workflows around it.

 How should offshore staff access be managed in a 30-practice billing company?

-Per-practice, per-provider access inside one workspace with audit logging on every PHI access — user, tenant, timestamp, record — per HIPAA Security Rule §164.312(b).
-Separate logins per client become a maintenance problem at 30 practices and a compliance gap if an offshore biller touches the wrong client's records.
+Per-practice, per-provider access inside one workspace, with audit logging on every PHI access — user, tenant, timestamp, record — per HIPAA Security Rule §164.312(b).
+Separate logins per client become a maintenance problem at 30 practices and a compliance gap the moment an offshore biller touches the wrong client's records.
 See multi-practice operations for the full framework.

 How does M&A activity affect software decisions at this scale?

-The 20-to-50 practice billing company is an active acquisition target.
-Private equity interest in RCM platforms grew through 2025 and into 2026.
-Software with clean cross-practice reporting, complete audit logs, and exportable practice-level data is worth more in due diligence than software where reporting requires spreadsheet assembly.
+The 20-to-50 practice billing company is an active acquisition target, and private-equity interest in RCM platforms grew through 2025 into 2026.
+Software with clean cross-practice reporting, complete audit logs, and exportable practice-level data is worth more in due diligence than software where reporting takes spreadsheet assembly.
 If an exit is on the horizon, the software stack is part of the story a buyer reads.

 What does migrating to a new platform look like at this scale?

 Phased, not a cutover.
-Leave trailing 60 to 90 days of open A/R in the old system, migrate forward-only starting with the simplest practices, run parallel ERA posting for two weeks to reconcile totals, then migrate the rest in waves.
-Payer enrollment — trading partner agreements, NPI connections, 835 routing — should be planned before the first practice goes live, not after it.
+Leave a trailing 60 to 90 days of open A/R in the old system, migrate forward-only starting with the simplest practices, run parallel ERA posting for two weeks to reconcile totals, then move the rest in waves.
+Plan payer enrollment — trading-partner agreements, NPI connections, 835 routing — before the first practice goes live, not after.
 At 30 practices, enrollment planning is a six-to-eight-week parallel workstream.

 Is Medi a fit if some of my clients still need an EHR?

 Medi is billing-only.
-Clients who need scheduling, charting, or a patient portal need to source those from an EHR vendor.
-The fit is billing companies whose clients have already separated the EHR and billing relationships, or are willing to.
-Many practices use Epic, Athena, eClinicalWorks, Charm, or another EHR and want a billing company running on a billing-specific platform.
-For clients expecting the billing company to deliver the EHR too, Medi is not the answer — see Medi vs Tebra for that comparison.
+Clients who need scheduling, charting, or a patient portal source those from an EHR vendor.
+The fit is billing companies whose clients have already separated the EHR and billing relationships, or will.
+Many practices run Epic, athenahealth, eClinicalWorks, Charm, or another EHR and want a billing company on a billing-specific platform.
+For clients who expect the billing company to deliver the EHR too, Medi is not the answer; see Medi vs Tebra for that comparison.

 References